ChamanpreetKaur/bootstrap/README.md

 Hi Students,

-Click on the download or clone and practice the examples.
+Click on the download and practice the examples.

 Regards
 Rk